fanoframework/fanoframework.github.io/deployment/scgi/index.md

 To be able to run as SCGI web application, you need to use `TBaseSimpleScgiWebApplication` or `TSimpleScgiWebApplication`.

 See [Fano SCGI](https://github.com/fanoframework/fano-scgi) for example application.
+You may want to look [Scaffolding with Fano CLI](/scaffolding-with-fano-cli) to easily create new SCGI web application project.

 ## Apache with mod_proxy_scgi module